USPTO Examiner MCKOY QUINCY ANDRE - Art Unit 1626

 Executive Summary

-Examiner MCKOY, QUINCY ANDRE works in Art Unit 1626 and has examined 79 patent applications in our dataset.
-With an allowance rate of 69.6%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 40 months.
+Examiner MCKOY, QUINCY ANDRE works in Art Unit 1626 and has examined 65 patent applications in our dataset.
+With an allowance rate of 64.6%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 43 months.

 Allowance Patterns

-Examiner MCKOY, QUINCY ANDRE's allowance rate of 69.6% places them in the 24% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner MCKOY, QUINCY ANDRE's allowance rate of 64.6% places them in the 25% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns